fnaumenko/isChIP/README.md

 This option is designed to simulate overall loss (see the `-n|--cells` option).<br>
 Range: 0-100<br>
 Default: 100

+`-D|--mda`<br>
+applies MDA technique.
+The amplification model is simplified due to non-essential details: the absence of primer annealing and the fragment debranching into 2 amplicons.
+When there are no amplicons left over the length of the read, the process stops.

+`-a|--pcr <int>`<br>
+specifies the number of PCR amplification cycles.
+If MDA is applied, PCR performs after it.
+Value 0 means the absence of amplification.
+Range: 0-100
+Default: 0

 `--bg-all <OFF|ON>`<br>
 turns off/on generation of background for all chromosomes in *test* mode, whether or not they are presented in *template*.<br>